suyu-emu/suyu-v0.0.4/docs/Deps.md

 * MSVC/clang-cl users on Windows must install through the [official installer](https://www.qt.io/download-qt-installer-oss)
 * Linux and macOS users may choose to use the installer as well.
 * MSYS2 can also install Qt 6 via the package manager

+If you are on Windows, a convenience script to install MSVC, MSYS2, Qt, all necessary packages for MSYS2, and set up a zsh environment with useful keybinds and aliases can be found [here](https://git.crueter.xyz/scripts/windev).
+- For help setting up Qt Creator, run `./install.sh -h qtcreator`

 If you are on Windows and NOT building with MSYS2, you may go [back home](Build.md) and continue.